 - Attend monthly peer mentor meetings with the NHGS advisor

 Peer mentors have the opportunity to:

 - Develop interpersonal skills and learn about personal and professional leadership

 - Maintain at least a 3.0 cumulative GPA throughout the academic year.

-- Serve as a positive representative of New Horizons Graduate Scholars program.
+- Serve as a positive representative of VT's College of Engineering Graduate School.